BenzSignature/flutter_interview_codium/README.md

 flutter_interview_codium

+solve 1-4 in folder test _1_4 and solve 5-7 in folder test_5_7

+How To test
-Please flutter pub get before flutter run
+use command flutter pub get in termenal in folder flutter_interview_codium and use flutter run command or press F5 to run the project.

+I look forward to working with Codium.

+best regards

 ## Getting Started